transloadit/uppy.io/docs/guides/choosing-upload-strategy.md

 This means accidentally closing your tab or losing connection let’s you continue, for instance, your 10GB upload instead of starting all over.

 It supports any language, any platform, and any network.
-You can checkout the [GitHub organisation][tus-gh] to find the implementation in your favorite language.
+You can checkout the [implementations](https://tus.io/implementations.html) to find the implementation in your favorite language.
 You can store files on your self-hosted Tus server, but also use service integrations (such as S3) to store files externally.